bboti86/HTB/challenges/stego/Widescreen/info.md

 ## png file
-+ checking header in hex editor
++ checking header in hex editor -- not helpful
++ brightness and contrast helped out at the end